lizard123137/spring-react-fullstack-app/README.md

 It's important to note that when running the application through `docker compose` you will need to disable `CORS`.

 Tech stack:
-- Drogon - Used to build the backend
+- Docker - Used for easier installation
 - React - Used to build the frontend
+- PHP (Laravel) - Used to build the backend